secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/customer-advocacy/customer-insight.md

 - [ ] What are some positive outcomes or impacts that you've noticed since implementing GitLab for CI?
 - [ ] How has GitLab Continuous Integration helped improve quality and speed of your delivery?
 - [ ] Corresponds to Metrics Form: We find that the most meaningful case studies show value that changes over time with supporting quantitative data.
 These come in various forms of metrics and/or data points, such as DORA metrics (lead time, deployment frequency (more CD than CI), mean time to recovery, and change failure rate).
 What are you currently measuring today from a quantitative standpoint?
 If nothing right now, that's ok!
 Have you considered what you want to be able to track and measure in the short term?
-- [ ] Corresponds to Metrics Form: Code commits: If you’re not already tracking the number of code commits your team(s) make before deploying your software, it’s a great time to take a look at that data in your environment.
+- [ ] Corresponds to Metrics Form: Code commits: If you're not already tracking the number of code commits your team(s) make before deploying your software, it's a great time to take a look at that data in your environment.
 It should be fairly easy to retrieve, please let me know if you need guidance!

 **Continuous Delivery (CD)**